Before we answer the question we need to understand the meaning and the process of what it takes to be a bookkeeper.

 It is the primary role of bookkeepers to summarise all transaction activities into translatable reports that shows how the business is performing.

 There are a myriad of tasks involved in bookkeeping.
-To name a few, bookkeeping often involves invoicing, paying of bulls, preparing organisation tax returns, monitoring organisational KPIs or otherwise known as key performance indicators.
+To name a few, bookkeeping often involves invoicing, paying of bills, preparing organisation tax returns, monitoring organisational KPIs or otherwise known as key performance indicators.

 While the tasks of bookkeepers could sometimes be much more complex, their role can often be of importance in providing key strategic advice and insights in planning and management.